ShalamarII/Brains/Alrathion - The End's Fall/Quick Ideas.md

 - A family that will teach anyone magic for a price
 - An underground society of Ersatz, where magic is studied.
 - 5 total races
+- Have the Locket of La'Hamar be the key to getting offworld.